Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 Section 1.
 Establishment of Committees

-The Chairman may establish standing or special committees, each of which shall consist of one Director appointed from each of the following classes:
+The Board may establish standing or special committees, each of which shall consist of one Director appointed from each of the following classes:

 Class I - The Chairman and Vice Chairman of the Board